 A disclosure of information will take place where the information is provided to a person who is already aware of that information (ERA 1996, s43L).

 It is also important that the disclosure is made to the right person i.e. to a ‘prescribed person.’
 Usually, this will be the employer, but the ERA allows employees to report to other bodies such as the Health and Safety Executive.
-Before making the disclosure it is wise for an employee to check that a protected disclosure is going to be made and it is going to be made to the right person.

 If a disclosure is not made in “good faith” ‘the tribunal may, if it considers it just and equitable in all the circumstances to do so, reduce any award it makes to the worker by no more than 25%’.